 - Define and approve methods pertaining to other pressing policy and management challenges identified by Member States and which are not included in the SDG global and thematic framework but for which globally comparable data and a global data collection might be justifiable for setting priorities for development and reporting.
 These data may also be cross cutting and relevant to more than one SDG (such as data for displaced populations).

 - Work with the UIS Secretariat to assure the quality and timeliness of the data produced, ensuring the compliance in the implementation of the decisions taken by the TCG.

 - Support the work of the IAEG-SDGs, relevant regional bodies and countries related to the implementation of the global and thematic monitoring framework and coordinate the harmonization of regional monitoring frameworks, assuring the coherence of these processes.

 - Operate as the Member States advisory group to the Global Coalition for Education Data.

 - Inform the SDG 4 - Education 2030 Steering Committee on the implementation of the thematic indicator framework.

-The TCG established three working groups to make recommendations on indicator development, capacity development, and data reporting.
-For SDG 4 indicators onlearning outcomes and skills, GAML has established six task forces, organized by target (4.1, 4.2, 4.4, 4.6 and 4.7) and another task force on assessment implementation and capacity development.
-Members of the TCG Working Groups and GAML Task Forces work collectively via emails, conference calls, and the UNESTEAMS online collective workspace.
+The TCG works in tandem with the Global Alliance to Monitor Learning (GAML) to make recommendations on indicator development, and to use the different data sources through cooperation across partnerships.
+The GAML has established six task forces, organized by target (4.1, 4.2, 4.4, 4.6 and 4.7) and another task force on assessment implementation and capacity development.
+Members of the TCG Working Groups and GAML Task Forces work collectively via emails, conference calls and meet regularly.